Catching PyTorch's Performance

 For BareGPT, my small Transformer, Sheaf V2 now beats the Sheaf V1 Python+JAX implementation, in a 3MB binary vs a 500MB runtime.

-The next step was to scale up to GPT-2 124M and benchmark against PyTorch directly.
+The next step is to scale up to GPT-2 124M and benchmark against PyTorch directly.

 JIT compilation